 Couch to 10K Training Plan

-After looking at the plan, please read the additional training tips below.
-This is to help you avoid injury and understand exactly what to expect over the next 12 weeks.
+After looking over the training plan, please read the additional training tips below.
+This will help you avoid injury and understand exactly what to expect over the next 12 weeks.
+I know that other plans are 8-week, but as noted if you are just starting I think this is much easier to actually follow and feel successful.

 - This plan is 12 weeks starting with mostly run/walk